arky02/arky02/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learningmTypeScript, React, Flutter <br />
+- 🌱 I’m currently learning TypeScript, React, Flutter <br />
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...